-Below, you’ll see the eBay star list.
-It shows every color star and the points a seller needs to achieve this star.
+Below, you’ll see the eBay star rating chart.
+It shows every color star and the points you need to achieve it.

-When a seller receives 10,000 points, their star turns to yellow once again.
-But this time it will have speed lines sticking out, which means they have reached shooting star status.
+You’ll notice that when you receive 10,000 points, your star turns to yellow once again.
+But this time it will have speed lines sticking out, meaning you’ll have reached shooting star status.

 So how important is your eBay star rating?